thewhitetulip/build-app-with-python-antitextbook/manuscript/06-file-handling.md

 f = open("file.txt", "w")
 ```

-Creates a file if it isn't present.
-Overwrites a file if it is present.
-Use the write mode only if you are very sure that the file doesn't exist already or if you don't care if you lost the contents of the original file.
-Doesn't allow you to read content from the file.
+* The second argument should be `w`.
+* Creates a file if it isn't present.
+* If a file is present, it gets overwritten.
+If a file is overwritten, all the data is lost and is unrecoverable.
+* Doesn't allow the file to be read.

 3. append